Translucent curving glass fins, demountable

 Editor note

 Vertical translucent glass fins with subtly curved edges, wrapping the full four-storey height of Tiffany Sanlitun Beijing.
 Each fin is recycled and locally manufactured — MVRDV is specific on both points.
 The fins carry a natural blue tone independent of any applied finish; colour intensifies as light passes through multiple layers.
-The design reference is Elsa Peretti's Bone Cuff — the translation from bracelet to building is held in the fin curvature.
 What makes this material entry distinctive is the engineering: the façade is designed to be demountable, with glass fins and mounting brackets removable without damage, enabling reuse or recycling at end-of-life.
 In luxury retail — where the economic incentive has historically pulled toward single-use envelope systems — a four-storey translucent glass envelope designed as a kit of parts is precedent.
-Permasteelisa Gartner is the global specialist for bespoke curtain walls (Apple flagships, BIG and Foster projects).
+Permasteelisa Gartner is the global specialist for bespoke curtain walls (Apple flagships, BIG and Foster projects); the Hong Kong office runs the Retail Centre of Excellence that delivered Tiffany Sanlitun.
 Lighting is integrated directly into custom mounting brackets rather than applied; at night the façade reads as a Tiffany Blue lantern.

 Specification notes